Nithika-Murugan/Nithika-Murugan/README.md

 - 🔭 I’m currently working on learning new languages
 - 🌱 I’m currently learning Python
-- 📫 How to reach me: @nidhhiiicore Instagram
+- 📫 How to reach me: @nidhhiii_m Instagram
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love to make new friends